jbnicolai/generator-xplorepress/README.md

 ## What it does

-WordPress is checked out from GitHub to `httpdocs/wp`.
-You can specify which version to install.
+You can choose to deploy WordPress via GitHub or Composer to `httpdocs/wp`.
+You can specify which version to install also.

 A custom `index.php` is created to run WordPress from `httpdocs/wp` and themes and plugins from `httpdocs/wp-content`.